Ostorlab/KB/MOBILE_CLIENT/MULTIPLATFORM_JS/_HIGH/SOURCE_MAP_CODE_LEAK/description.md

-Application should provide as little explanatory information as possible with the compiled code.
-Metadata such as debugging information, line numbers, and descriptive function or method names makes the binary or byte-code easier to reverse engineer.
+The application should provide as little explanatory information as possible with the compiled code.
+Metadata such as debugging information, line numbers, and descriptive function or method names make the binary or byte-code easier to reverse engineer.

-The application leaks source code through source map files, used solely for debugging and development.
+The application leaks the source code through source map files used solely for debugging and development.

-Source code can be fully retrieved with the following sample script
+Source code can be fully retrieved with the following sample script:

 ```python